smaikkeli/audiovisu/README.md

 <iframe src = "./oscillations/heartbeat/index.html" width = "505" height = "505"></iframe>

 The heartbeat consists of three pulsing hearts on a grid of points.
-The hearts are drawn by a parametric equation, which change size over time.
+The hearts are drawn by a parametric equation, which changes magnitude over time.
 The grid points change their color and size as they get closer to these hearts.
 The distance to the nearest heart can be calculated by finding the nearest point over all the computed heart points.
 Below are the main functions to achieve this:

 ```javascript
 //Calculate the points of a heart shape using the parametric equation